 One of the challenges of this project is the colossal volume of assets to be processed, which will reach tens of millions daily.
 Pismo uses advanced cloud-computing technology to meet this performance requirement, including non-relational high-throughput databases and Extract-Transform-Load (ETL) tools.

 “Central Bank regulations strictly guide this operation.
 And any delay in processing could cause catastrophic losses.
 So we must ensure the system has a speedy response time.
 To achieve such a high throughput, we had to resort to big data processing tools and techniques,” explains Pedro Correia, Pismo’s technical leader working with B3 in this project.

 Besides the credit card receivables registering system, B3 has two other similar applications based on the Pismo platform.
 The firm uses these two systems to register certificates of deposit and invoices, respectively.

-The presentation in Portuguese is available on the Inovativos podcast:
+The presentation audio (in Portuguese) is available on the Inovativos podcast: